 It is due to the misconception that recovery is impossible that many individuals give up hope and quit trying.
 That misconception is a myth and it is important to recognize that it is not true in order to keep working on giving up the substance.
 By continuing to try different treatments, it is possible to find the solution that works on an individual basis.

-A key reason that the myth developed is that the treatment that works for one individual will not always work for another.
+A key reason that this myth of rehab developed is that the treatment that works for one individual will not always work for another.
 That means that it is necessary to try different solutions when the first attempt to treat the problem fails.
 Addiction is caused by many different situations and problems, so it is not always possible to apply the same treatment and get favorable results.

 Finding Real Help